anmolchawla/Data-Visualization---LA-County-Parks-and-Centers-Visualization/ASSIGNMENT.md

 Use the countries of assignment 1 (one year & 10 countries) to build a proportional symbol map and a choropleth map with D3.
 The maps should have labels, legend, and title as appropriate to the map type.

+Using npm is a good development practice and is strongly encouraged, but not required for this assignment.
+Using Bootstrap and Angular is also not required for this assignment, but would be a good practice as well.

 Demonstrate good development practices:

 - Document set-up & deployment in [README.md](README.md)